 Sitting with Lama Rod is to be guided into conversations and contemplations around things that affect us all but we’re scared to talk about like sex, race, identity, gender, class, power, depression and all the other stuff we tend to turn away from.

-Unmasked is grounded in the practice of Radical Presence and rooted in Buddhist wisdom and personal experience.
+His teachings are grounded in the practice of Radical Presence and rooted in Buddhist wisdom and personal experience.
 For Lama Rod “radical” is remembering and returning to a simple and basic way of being in the world, one that reduces the violence to oneself and others; it honors one’s own passions and aspirations and relates to the world from a place of equanimity.
 It doesn’t push things away, battle, force or judge.
 It softens, accepts and allows.